NSG650/Polaris/README.md

 # Polaris
-Polaris is another unix like kernel.
+Polaris is another UNIX-like kernel.

 ### Credits
-- [Lyre](https://github.com/lyre-os/lyre): Heavy inspiration for VFS and some other bits of code
+- [Lyre](https://github.com/lyre-os/lyre): Heavy inspiration for VFS and some other bits of code.
 ```
 Copyright 2022 mintsuki and contributors.